flipt-io/flipt/README.md

 Many organizations understand the benefit of using feature flags in production, so they choose to implement them themselves in their main application or monolith.

-As their organization grows, so does their application/infrastructure and functionality makes it's way into a multitude of other services.
+As their organization grows, so does their infrastructure and functionality makes it's way into a multitude of other services.
 Many times those services aren't even implemented in the same language.

 This is where their original feature flag solution tends to break down as it cannot be easily adapted to those services or languages.
 This results in: